-The definition of goals for monitoring the behavior of a website is not exclusive for e-commerce web pages.
-It is evident that in these pages, we will need to monitor the number of sales of a product, the viability of our advertising campaign, etc.. tasks that may be made through an accounting program.
-But from the point of view of website analytics we can ask ourselves where customers come from, if the sale process has been followed to the end or in what step we have lost a customer.
+The definition of goals for monitoring the behavior of a website is not exclusive to e-commerce web pages.
+It is obvious that we will need to monitor the number of sales of a product and the viability of our advertising campaign on these pages.
+These tasks may be performed through an accounting program.
+Although from the point of view of website analytics we can ask ourselves where customers come from, if the sale process has been followed to the end or at what step we have lost a customer.

-Google Analytics provides the ability to manage these types of targets for e-commerce website and as many other related with other type of websites (all sites have definable goals): we can define as objective subscribing to one of our newsletters, filling a contact form, download an application, etc. At first, only 4 goals could be defined, but now we are allowed a maximum of 20 goals grouped in 5 sets.
+Google Analytics provides you the ability to manage these types of goals for e-commerce website and many other goals related with other type of websites (all sites have defined goals): we can define as objective subscribing to one of our newsletters, filling a contact form, download an application, etc. At first, only 4 goals can be defined, but now we are allowed a maximum of 20 goals grouped in 5 sets.

-There are several objectives that can be set and get the corresponding follow-upreport.
-One of them is the number of pages per visit the user has visited, which will help us,for example, to determine the income received through an advertising campaign.
-Another possible target could be related to media content placed in our website, we could evaluate the time spent on the website of each user and set the goal to spend more than 5 minutes per visit.
+There are several objectives that can be set in order to get the corresponding follow-up report.
+One of them is the number of pages the user has visited, which will help us determine the income received through an advertising campaign, for example.
+Another possible goal could be related to media content placed in our website, we could evaluate the time each user spent on the website and set the goal to spend more than 5 minutes per visit.

 - Destination URL

 - Seen pages per visit